SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Loosely typed JavaScript, and its bug-ridden code, can partially be tackled with the stricter TypeScript superscript.

-TypeScript, has uses well beyond the front end, as Ryan Cormack from Moon Pig pointed out.
-Using Amazon Web Services (AWS) which compiles down to Cloud Formation, you can move JavaScript code and embedded data from the front-end to the back end of apps with TypeScript lambda functions.
+TypeScript, has uses well beyond the frontend, as Ryan Cormack from Moon Pig pointed out.
+Using Amazon Web Services (AWS) which compiles down to Cloud Formation, you can move JavaScript code and embedded data from the frontend to the backend of apps with TypeScript lambda functions.

 This does not come without its trade-offs, Cormack said, you need to write imperative (versus declarative) code if you use YAML (Yet Another Markup Language - also known as YML) compilation, deal with constant code updates and have at least a foundational knowledge of AWS, which has its own learning curve.